-Does your Google Analytics account gives your error tracking code missing or not installed?
+Are you seeing a notification that your Google Analytics property is not receiving hits?
 Even if you’ve added your tracking code to your site, there are a few things that can cause this issue.
-Please check the steps below on how to troubleshoot the “tracking not installed” error.
+Please check the steps below on how to troubleshoot the “No Hits” notification (previously known as “tracking not installed” error)

 Step 1: Test Google Analytics Real-Time Overview

-If the date and time is not current in Last checked, Google has not yet updated with your recent changes.
+If the date and time is not current in the Last detected note, it means Google has not yet updated with your recent changes.

 Step 2: Verify Your Tracking Code